EpicSentry/HL2-CSGO/README.md

 - Press "Local Windows Debugger" at the top of Visual Studio to then launch the game and debug it.
 ![image](https://github.com/EpicSentry/HL2-CSGO/assets/82910317/22c2e32f-d4d8-4c91-be39-6ca73ebfa551)<br>
 Above is an example of a correctly set up debugger.<br>

+# Please help make this project better!
+Currently, almost 8 times out of 10 when loading into ANY Half-Life 2 map, the vphysics dll will crash at the same spot.
+In either: ivp_calc_next_psi_solver.cxx @ line 323 OR ivp_hull_manager_macros.hxx @ line 20.<br>
+I suspect this is to do with HL2 models as when a blank map with nothing in it is loaded, it does not crash.
+Please help!
+I've tried recompiling the models from the model sources that leaked and no luck there either.<br>